 But, it is highly recommended that you use a different location from your master drive where the catalog resides.
-The logic here is that if your master drive fails, you will have a backup that is intact on another drive.
+The logic here is that if your master drive fails, you will have an intact backup on another drive.

-While it is recommended that you import backup files to a new installation, it is not critical.
+While importing backup files to a new installation is recommended, it is not critical.

 In the 12 years that I have used Lightroom, I have never had any issues with catalog files so I am not very paranoid in this regard.

-When I complete the migration process and everything looks good, I create the first backup on a new computer and this is more than enough for me.
+When I complete the migration process and everything looks good, I create the first backup on a new computer, which is more than enough for me.
 Plus, I always have a few versions of the catalog backup saved on my Backblaze cloud.

 FAQ: How to Move Lightroom to a New Computer